peterjc/galaxy_blast/workflows/blast_top_hit_species/README.rst

 i.e. The workflow is intended to be used against the *latest* nr database, and thus is not reproducible over the long term as the database changes.

+Note that if your ``blastdb_p.loc`` is missing an entry ``nr`` then the workflow should abort.
+However as of Galaxy v15.03 (March 2015) there is a problem with how this is handled: https://trello.com/c/lkYlW14W/

 Availability
 ============